christopherharvey/simple_wifi_robot/readme.txt

 The core of this robot is the ESP8266-12 WiFi microchip.
 Useing this chip the robot connects to an exsiting wifi network and hosts a html page.
 That page contains the controls for the robot.
 The web client that loads the control page will comunicate back to the robot with http post requests.

+To use:
+start wifi network on phone called "wifirobot" no password.
+Turn on the robot.
+Check phone for connected ip addresses.
+Open ipaddress in web browser.

 TODO:
 Have the esp8266 host a wifi network instaed of connecting to one.
 Use web sockets instead of http post request